rachellawson/testing-gitbook/our-teams/technical-committee.md

-# Product Commmittee
+# Technical Commmittee

-The purpose of the xxxxxxxxxxx committee is to provide
+The purpose of the Technical Committee is to provide

 ### Charter

 #### Primary Functions and Approval Responsibilities

-The primary function of the GovStack Product Committee is to
+The primary function of the GovStack Technical Committee is to

-Members of the Product Committee ensure that
+Members of the xxxxxxxxx Committee ensure that

 General